-We were curious to find out which managers are the best at changing games using their substitutes and which players are best – and worst – when introduced from the bench, so we’ve analysed the data from the last decade for everyone in the ‘big five’ European leagues.
+We were curious to find out which managers are the best at changing games using their substitutes and which players are best – and worst – when introduced from the bench, so we’ve analysed the data from the last five seasons for every Premier League and EFL club.

 Which managers use their bench most effectively?

 It will surprise few to learn that the Premier League’s master of making tactical changes is Manchester City boss Pep Guardiola, with his intense focus on tactics and access to deep squads seeing his team gain the equivalent of over 16 additional points per season after his first substitute enters the fray.
 Across the EFL, however, there is one manager whose tactical changes have yielded more points per season – even when you correct for the additional number of matches played.
 Tranmere’s Micky Mellon has seen his substitutes make more of a difference than Guardiola’s.

 Which players are the most effective football substitutes?

 Olivier Giroud has increasingly been used from the bench as he approaches the twilight of his career, but there’s plenty of evidence to suggest that this is his most effective role.
 The French striker’s introduction has seen almost a point gained per match on average since joining Chelsea: the most of any player with at least 10 substitute appearances in their current league and for their current club.
 The only EFL player who can hold a candle to this record is Doncaster midfielder Alfie Beestin, whose appearance on the touchline has heralded a similar uplift in fortunes.

 Which players have better scoring rates from the bench?